relector-tuxnix/meg4/platform/allegro/README.md

 Compilation options
 -------------------

 To compile statically, just add `allegro5` directory with the repository.
-The allegro's dependencies will still be linked dynamically.
+Note that allegro has a significant number of dependencies of its own, those still linked dynamically.

 | Command               | Description                                                |
 |-----------------------|------------------------------------------------------------|